- Academic Affairs

 A sponsored project may include relationships with contractors, consultants, and subrecipients.

-The University of Maryland, Baltimore (UMB), as the pass-through entity (prime applicant or awardee), holds responsibility for deciding whether an arrangement constitutes a subaward (carrying out an intellectually significant portion of the award) or a procurement (obtaining goods and services, creating a vendor relationship).
+The University of Maryland, Baltimore (UMB), as the pass-through entity (prime applicant or awardee), is responsible for deciding whether an arrangement constitutes a subaward or a procurement.

-This determination is made at the time of proposal and is reviewed and confirmed prior to the subaward or procurement being initiated.
-Use the chart below to guide the determination.
+This determination is made at the time of proposal and is reviewed and confirmed before the subaward or procurement is initiated.
+Use the chart below and the Subrecipient or Vendor Checklist to guide the determination.

 Contracting with Individuals